Pierce College (Washington): History

-In 1989, a new campus was built in Puyallup, just east of South Hill Mall.
-The school later opened in the fall of 1990 with only one building, the Gaspard Education Center.
-The campus expanded in 1996 with the opening of the Brouillet Library Science Center, and the college was officially recognized by the State Board for Community and Technical Colleges as Washington's 34th community college in 1999.
-The campus expanded again in 2004 with the College Center building, in 2008 with the Health Education Center Puyallup, and in 2010 with the Arts and Allied Health Building.
+In 1986, the college expanded to a second location in Puyallup and was renamed Pierce College.
+The Puyallup campus opened in the fall of 1990 with only one building, the Gaspard Education Center.
+The campus expanded in 1996 with the opening of the Brouillet Library Science Center.

+Pierce College was recognized by the State Board for Community and Technical Colleges as Washington's 34th community college in 1999.
+The Puyallup campus expanded again in 2004 with the College Center building, in 2008 with the Health Education Center Puyallup, and in 2010 with the Arts and Allied Health Building.